kylebuscaglia/jallen/README.md

 Demo Environment
 --------
-You can interact with the GraphQL interface by browsing to [Jallen](http://jallen.bakeshow.us)
+You can interact with a public instance of Jallen's GraphQL interface by browsing to [Jallen](http://jallen.bakeshow.us).